 07. Apply a colour wash(opens in new tab)

 Now apply a thin colour wash over the whole painting.
-A medium composed of five parts turpentine, one part damar varnish and one part stand oil makes the oil paint seem almost like watercolour, and it dries quickly.
+A medium composed of five parts Winsor & Newton distilled turpentine (opens in new tab), one part Winsor & Newton Dammar Varnish (opens in new tab) and one part Winsor & Newton stand oil (opens in new tab) makes the oil paint seem almost like watercolour, and it dries quickly.
 It also keeps the paint semi-transparent, to allow the drawing to show through.

 08. Make the first pass(opens in new tab)